PeterShinners/comp/design/function.md

 ## Function Definition Fundamentals

-Functions are defined with the `!func` keyword followed by the function name (prefixed with `|`), pipeline shape (prefixed with `~`), and optional arguments (prefixed with `^`).
-The function body transforms the input structure, with fields computed through expressions and pipelines.
-Control flow operates through function calls with blocks.
+Functions are defined with the `!func` operator. they become part of the module namespace and normally be referenced anywhere within the module, or by other modules using an `!import`.

-The pipeline shape uses Comp's structural typing - any structure with compatible fields can invoke the function.
-Functions with no input requirements use an empty shape `{}`.
-Arguments are specified separately, maintaining clear distinction between data and configuration.
+The shape a function defines is the schema used to match the definition of the incoming structure.
+No inheritance hierarchies required, just data that fits the expected shape.

-Comp uses its structural matching rules to determine which functions can be run on which data.
-The function's shape definition can reference an externally defined shape, or define one inline.
+This structural approach eliminates the type ceremony that makes other languages verbose.
+Your function works with any data that has the right shape, period.
+Arguments are specified separately, maintaining a clear distinction between what you're processing and how you want to process it.

-Functions can define a separate shape to accept arguments.
-The function body can reference this argument scope with the `^` caret operator.
-This scope for arguments also falls back on several other scopes Comp tracks across function calls.
 For comprehensive information about the shape system, morphing operations, and structural typing, see [Shapes, Units, and Type System](shape.md).